Working with temporal data#

 Handling time zones in pandas#

-When reading time series data to pandas as we did previously, the timestamp objects are represented without time zone information.
-However, it is straighforward to attach time zone information to a Series with Timestamp objects by using a method called tz_localize().
-When manipulating the data based on time information in pandas, the first step that you typically do, is to set a DatetimeIndex for you DataFrame (here based on column ‘TIME’) with set_index() method.
-Next, we will set the index and specify appropriate time zone for our data (Europe/Helsinki).
-We will also specify the nonexistent parameter as “shift_forward”, due to the fact that when the clocks are adjusted when changing from winter time to summer time, there is literally one non-existing hour during the night.
-With this parameter we tell pandas that this is okay, and we just want to shift the time forward (by an hour in most cases) in case there are such “non-existing” time observations.
-With ambiguous parameter, we tell pandas that when adjusting the clocks backwards (moving from summer time to winter time), the observations having ambigous times (e.g. duplicate timestamps due to Daylight Saving Time) are set as NaT (Not-a-Time).
-Notice that it is up to you to decide what is appropriate way of handling such cases (there are also other options for this parameter, such as “infer”):
+When reading time series data with pandas as we did previously, the Timestamp objects are represented without time zone information.
+However, it is straightforward to attach time zone information to a Series with Timestamp objects using a method called .tz_localize().
+When manipulating the data based on time information in pandas, the first step is to specify a DatetimeIndex for your DataFrame (here based on the DATE column) with the .set_index() method.
+Next, we can set the index and specify an appropriate time zone for our data (Europe/Helsinki).
+We can also specify the nonexistent parameter as “shift_forward”, due to the fact that when the clocks are adjusted when changing from winter time to summer time there is literally one hour during the night that does not exist.
+With this parameter we tell pandas that this is OK, and we just want to shift the time forward (by an hour in most cases) in case there are such “non-existing” time observations.
+With the ambiguous parameter, we tell pandas that when adjusting the clocks backwards (moving from summer time to winter time), the observations having ambiguous times (e.g., duplicate timestamps due to DST) are set to NaT (Not-a-Time).
+Notice that it is up to you to decide the appropriate way for handling such cases (there are also other options for the ambiguous parameter such as “infer”).

 data = data.tz_localize("Europe/Helsinki", nonexistent="shift_forward", ambiguous="NaT")